NSO-developer/nso-gitbook/development/core-concepts/northbound-apis/nso-snmp-agent.md

 # NSO SNMP Agent

-&#x20;The SNMP agent in NSO is used mainly for monitoring and notifications.
+The SNMP agent in NSO is used mainly for monitoring and notifications.
 It supports SNMPv1, SNMPv2c, and SNMPv3.

 The following standard MIBs are supported by the SNMP agent: